 Satisfactory Academic Progress (SAP)Financial aid funds will only pay for courses required for your declared program of study.

-- Students, who are assigned a status of Warning or Probation or are currently on an Academic Plan, are required to be reviewed at the end of each semester/payment period.
+- Students, who are assigned a status of warning or probation or are currently on an academic plan, are required to be reviewed at the end of each semester/payment period.

-- Students, who are enrolled in a Certificate program are required to be reviewed at the end of each semester/payment period.
+- Students, who are enrolled in a certificate program are required to be reviewed at the end of each semester/payment period.

 - Federal Pell Grant

 - Federal Direct Stafford Loans (Subsidized & Unsubsidized)